How to Find a Good CPA for Your Taxes

 - business environment and concepts

-CPAs generally need to work under the direct supervision of another CPA with an active license, often performing at least 1,800 hours of work (or roughly one year of working full-time) related to providing any type of service or advice involving the use of accounting in some states.
-This includes accounting services, management advisory, financial advisory, tax, or consulting skills.
+CPAs generally need to work under the direct supervision of another CPA with an active license, often performing at least 1,800 hours of work (or roughly one year of working full-time) related to providing any type of service or advice involving the use of accounting.
+This includes:

-Due to the intense requirements, you must meet to become a CPA, this license represents one of the most well-respected credentials in the business world.
-Finding a CPA to handle your tax needs should help to answer questions you might have around tax advice and planning.
+Due to the intense requirements an accountant must meet to become a CPA, this license represents one of the most well-respected credentials in the business world.
+Finding a CPA to handle your tax needs should also help to answer questions you might have around tax planning and provide personalized advice on tax-saving strategies.

-- Ask about their specialization.
 CPAs can specialize in a range of accounting areas, including business, government, and forensic accounting, as well as tax preparation.
 For preparing and filing your personal taxes, consider finding a CPA who specializes in individual income tax returns.
+For a small business CPA near you, look for a business tax specialist.

 TurboTax Tip: